 Check the Mark addresses not ending with: checkbox, and enter the domain name for the company or organization domain you want to stay within.
 (You can add fences for multiple domains if you like by entering their names in the field, separated by commas.)

-Should you address a message outside the fenced domain(s), the address turns grey to warn you.
+Should you address a message outside the fenced domain(s), the address turns red to warn you.

 Use Case 2